RelaxAdviser

 Chad Stahelski, the franchise’s director and mastermind, obviously listened, but did it his own way – and he didn’t fail.
 There is less dialogue and new lore here than in each of the past films, but in terms of action, dynamics and drama this massive three-hour epic surpasses its predecessors.

 The best moments of the series have always been where more was shot than said.
 “John Wick” is either a ballet of violence or an action musical.
 Certainly not a standard action movie.
 Action, movement, and above all combat choreography deliver all the key information to the audience.
-The man who could have balanced Stahelski left the project – the director’s hands were untied and he showed all his insatiability for action.
+With his counterbalance gone, Stahelski goes all in, unleashing his full appetite for action.

 The episode in the hotel in Osaka is a full-on movie within a film.
 There are about five or six different and wildly intense action sequences.
 Any director of a $100 million blockbuster would have greedily grabbed this for the film’s epic finale, but Stahelski’s is just the seed.